D1on2k/DM-Player/README.md

 ---

 ## Performace
 Currently running at about ~1 CPU utilization and just under 17 MB of ram while idle.
+While playing a song it's at ~3% CPU and ~17 MB of ram. (depending on how many songs and image format)
 <img width="632" height="25" alt="image" src="https://github.com/user-attachments/assets/0d4f0c34-2603-4ad7-92ad-99a185763e75" />

 ---